Skip to main content

 Literature Panel

-• Explain why this project, why now, why you are the right person for the project, how you will make it happen, and what the impact of the funding will be.
+• Explain why this project, why now, and why you are the right person for this project.
+Detail the timeliness and importance of your project, and what experience you have to speak to the subject with authority.

-• Address how your project sits within your genre, readership, audience and sector, demonstrating relevance and awareness of the broader literary ecosystem.
+• Address how your project sits within your genre, readership, audience and sector.
+Show the assessors your awareness of how your project will contribute to the literary ecosystem or how it is carving out new space.

 • If publication is a stated outcome of your project, provide details and evidence of publisher interest.
 For self-publishing, explain your rationale and distribution plan.

-• When proposing a podcast or journalism project, highlight the artistic value and impact of your project.
-Clearly define your audience, show the benefit of your project and include an audience engagement plan.
+• If proposing a festival, podcast, magazine or journalism project, highlight the artistic value and literary impact of your project.
+Clearly define your audience, show the benefit of your project, and include an audience engagement plan or data demonstrating audience reach.

 Budget